lexicHQ/docs/index.rst

 ====================  ==========================

-The Recimē Cloud gives you full advantage of the range of structured and rich message types these channels have to offer, all via one easy-to-use and consistent API.
-When new features are released by channels, Recime stays up to date and helps you take advantage of the new functionality with little or no changes to your existing code.
+The Recimē SaaS platform gives you full advantage of the range of structured and rich message types these channels have to offer, all via one easy-to-use and consistent interface.

 We're Here to Help!
 --------------------